Here is an experiment riffing off the Texas Italian Beef I made previously, but with oyster mushrooms.

 - Place mushrooms stem side down into the pan and press mushrooms with another cast-iron pan or heavy pot.
 Apply pressure until you hear the mushrooms begin to sizzle.

-- As the mushrooms being releasing liquid, the sizzle will disappear.
+- As the mushrooms release liquid, the sizzle will disappear.
 Lift the top pan/pot to let the water evaporate for a couple of minutes.

 - Season mushrooms with liquid smoke, a 50/50 mix of smoked salt and black pepper.
 Add another 1½ Tbsp oil and flip the mushrooms carefully with tongs.